xombra/clearfolder30/README.md

 # clearfolder30
-Eliminar archivos de una carpeta que sus archivos tengan mas de 30 minutos
+Eliminar archivos de una carpeta que archivos tengan mas de 30 minutos

-Delete files in a folder that your files have more than 30 minutes
+Delete files in a folder that files have more than 30 minutes